pmq20/node-packer/node/doc/api/tls.md

   * `servername`: {string} Server name for the SNI (Server Name Indication) TLS extension.
-  * `checkServerIdentity(servername, cert)` {Function} A callback function to be used when checking the server's hostname against the certificate.
-    This should throw an error if verification fails.
+  * `checkServerIdentity(servername, cert)` {Function} A callback function to be used (instead of the builtin `tls.checkServerIdentity()` function) when checking the server's hostname (or the provided `servername` when explicitly set) against the certificate.
+This should return an {Error} if verification fails.
 The method should return `undefined` if the `servername` and `cert` are verified.
   * `session` {Buffer} A `Buffer` instance, containing TLS session.
   * `minDHSize` {number} Minimum size of the DH parameter in bits to accept a TLS connection.
 When a server offers a DH parameter with a size less